justinjramalho/justinjramalho/README.md

-👋 Hi, I’m Justin J. Ramalho
+# 👋 Hi, I’m Justin J. Ramalho

-An Instructional UX Research & Design professional, with expertise in clinical healthcare and cybersecurity compliance, dedicated to crafting experiences that inspire innovative thinkers to become doers.
+An Educator, Technologist, and UX R&D professional, with expertise in clinical reasoning and cybersecurity compliance, dedicated to crafting experiences that inspire innovative thinkers to become doers.

 <!---
 // Perpetual student innovating education, healthcare & design. //